Who we are

 About us

-Te Tautiaki Hoiho Yellow-eyed Penguin Trust is a not-for-profit conservation organisation with a mission to see the world’s rarest penguin, the hoiho, thrive in its natural environment.
+Te Tautiaki Hoiho Yellow-eyed Penguin Trust is a not-for-profit conservation organisation with a mission to see one of the world’s rarest penguins, the hoiho, thrive in its natural environment.
 Found only in the South Pacific Ocean and on the coastlines and subantarctic islands of New Zealand, the hoiho are known as the ‘noise shouter’.
 And it is their call that drives us to protect our oceans, coastlines and biodiversity.

 Trust patrons